-- Tipped notice that the tip of the bullet has a polymer or bronze tip. - Pointed Soft Point this bullet has a small opening at the Point where the jacket is - missing.
-Soft Point - The soft point is the same construction as the Pointed Soft Point but with a - rounded front edge. - Hollow Point - Notice the bullet tip has an opening or hollow tip. - Full Metal Jacket the entire bullet is covered by a copper or brass jacket, including the point - Lead Bullet Lead bullets come in different shapes, and do not have a jacket.
+- Tipped notice that the tip of the bullet has a polymer or bronze tip. - Pointed Soft Point where the jacket is missing. - Soft Point The soft point is the same construction as the Pointed Soft Point but with a rounded front edge. - Hollow Point Notice the ballet tip has an opening or hollow tip.